Manabendra Mukhopadhyay: Early music career

-His own compositions also continued to grab the attention of audience like "Ami Eto Je Tomai Bhalobesechhi", "Sei Bhalo Ei Basanta Noi" (1960) 'Rimjhim Baje Manjira Kar' 'Kato Asha Niye Tumi Esechhile' etc. The former became a huge hit and is cherished by audience even today.
-The proof of this is in the fact that many audio compilations from HMV still includes this song and it is played by many radio stations.
+His own compositions also continued to grab the attention of audience like 'Ami Eto Je Tomai Bhalobesechhi', 'Sei Bhalo Ei Basanta Noi' (1960) 'Rimjhim Baje Manjira Kar', 'Kato Asha Niye Tumi Esechhile', etc. The former became a huge hit and is cherished by audience even today.
+The proof of this is in the fact that many audio compilations from His Master's Voice still includes this song and it is played by many radio stations.

-Manobendra Mukhopadhyay was also a great scholar in the songs of Kazi Nazrul Islam.
+Manabendra Mukhopadhyay was also a great scholar in the songs of Kazi Nazrul Islam.
 He trained himself not only being inspired by his uncles, but he had a great enthusiasm also in Nazrul's songs being trained from Angurbala Devi, Indubala Devi, who were directly schooled in Nazrul's songs from Kazida in 1929–1942.
-Manobendra is the first man, who scored in his disc record of Nazrul's songs as Nazrulgeeti in mid-sixties of last century.
-So many Nazrulgeeti lured in his vocal expression and charmed the people of Bengal as well as Indians like, "Bagichay Bulbuli Tui", "Musafeer Mochh Re Ankhi Jol", "Akul Holi Keno", "Britha Tui Kahar Pare", "Aamar Nayone Krishno Nayantara", "Arunkanti Ke Go" etc., mainly based on the basic Indian raagas in classical touch.
-An enormous effort was achieved from his Nazrulgeeti, which may be considered him as an Institution.
+Manabendra was the first man who scored in his disc record of Nazrul's songs as Nazrulgeeti in the mid-1960s.
+Much of the Nazrulgeeti, mainly based on the basic Indian raagas in classical touch, like 'Bagichay Bulbuli Tui', 'Musafeer Mochh Re Ankhi Jol', 'Akul Holi Keno', 'Britha Tui Kahar Pare', 'Aamar Nayone Krishno Nayantara', 'Arunkanti Ke Go', was sung by him.
+Manabendra received immense popularity from singing Nazrulgeeti.